Guidelines for Group Study Rooms

 2. You need to have two or more members (yourself included) to be a group.

-4. Groups are limited to one room reservation per day.
+4. Groups are limited to one room reservation per day, or 2 hours per day.

 5. At least two members of your group must be present in order for your room reservation to be honored.